-This comparison table has holidays from First Choice and Thomson Holidays.
+This comparison table has holidays from Thomson Holidays.

-Prices range from £409 to £1989, and departure dates months are June 2013, August 2013, October 2013.
+Prices range from £382 to £2036, and departure dates months are March 2014, April 2014, July 2014.
 Prices are updated frequently from data supplied by the tour operators and are subject to change and availability - confirm with the tour operator before you book.
-Last updated: 12:11 22/May/2013.
+Last updated: 21:26 04/Dec/2013.

 In a nutshell